IDme/ID.me-WebVerify-SDK-Android/README.md

 ### Step 2
 You must call `IDmeWebVerify.initialize(Context appContext, String clientId, String clientSecret, String redirectUri)` before using the SDK.
-This method should be called only one time.
+This method should be called only once.
 You should do it in your Application initialization method (`onCreate` method) or if you haven't got defined an Application class, you can invoke it in your `MainActivity` initialization method.

 The params in the initializer are as follows:
 - `appContext`: The application context.